-Creating a contrast between rough and glossy is also a good way to give your cards an appealing tactile quality which will anchor your business in the mind of your prospective clients and partners.
+Creating a contrast between rough and glossy is also a good way to give your cards an appealing tactile quality that will anchor your business in the mind of your prospective clients and partners.

-Bear in mind that this will ramp up the cost considerably, but I personally think its worth it.
+Bear in mind that this will ramp up the cost considerably, but I personally think it’s worth it.

 7. Experiment With Materials